sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/return largest numbers in arrays/README-return-largest-numbers-in-arrays.md

 2. [Find the largest number in an array JavaScript Tutorial](https://www.youtube.com/watch?v=fOFSmCjvcFY)

 # notes
+- 270622: solved challenge. refer to `return-largest-numbers-in-arrays.txt` for final solution.
 - 270622: finished step 1. working on step 2.
 - 270622: working on step 1.
 - 270622: started